fkirc/skip-duplicate-actions/README.md

   This is commonly the case if you merge "outdated branches".

 ## Skip ignored paths

-In many projects, there are certain paths or file where we do not want to run all workflows.
+avoid this
-For example, it is unnecessary to run all tests for documentation-only changes.
+In many projects, it is unnecessary to run all tests for documentation-only changes.
-To do so, GitHub provides a `paths-ignore` feature [out of the box](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#onpushpull_requestpaths).
+Therefore, GitHub provides a `paths-ignore` feature [out of the box](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#onpushpull_requestpaths).
-However, GitHub's `paths-ignore` is severely limited:
+However, GitHub's `paths-ignore` has some limitations:

 - GitHub's `path-ignore` does not work for _required check_.
-A required check is a workflow that has to pass for each pull request merge.
-  If you path-ignore a required check, then pull requests might block forever without ever being mergeable.
+If you path-ignore a required check, then pull requests will block forever without being mergeable.
 - GitHub's `path-ignore` works well with `pull_request`-triggers, but it does not really work with `push`-triggers.

 To overcome those limitations, `skip-duplicate-action` provides a more powerful `path_ignore` feature.
-See the usage examples below to see how it

 ## Cancel outdated workflow-runs